-94. The University's Academic Appeals Procedure is intended to allow students enrolled on undergraduate and taught postgraduate courses to appeal their ratified academic results as published by Assessment Boards, or circumstances relating to them.
+101. The University's Academic Appeals Procedure is intended to allow students enrolled on undergraduate and taught postgraduate courses to appeal their ratified academic results as published by Assessment Boards, or circumstances relating to them.

-95. Students on undergraduate and taught postgraduate courses are bound in full by the assessment regulations of their programme, as found on MySuffolk, which also includes the Academic Misconduct Policy and Academic Appeals Procedure.
+102. Students on undergraduate and taught postgraduate courses are bound in full by the assessment regulations of their programme, as found on MySuffolk, which also includes the Academic Misconduct Policy and Academic Appeals Procedure.

-96. Students on a postgraduate research programme who wish to appeal an academic decision should use the appeals process relevant to the institution responsible for conferring their award.
+103. Students on a postgraduate research programme who wish to appeal an academic decision should use the appeals process relevant to the institution responsible for conferring their award.

-UEA registered students should refer to the UEA Academic Appeals and Complaints Procedure Essex registered students should refer to the University of Essex Appeals Procedure against a Progress Decision - Postgraduate Research Students or Appeals Procedure against an Examination Decision - Postgraduate Research Students (Thesis).
+- Brighton registered students should refer to the University of Brighton regulations on academic appeals - UEA registered students should refer to the UEA Academic Appeals and Complaints Procedure - Essex registered students should refer to the University of Essex Appeals Procedure against a Progress Decision - Postgraduate Research Students or Appeals Procedure against an Examination Decision - Postgraduate Research Students (Thesis).